Season 5 farewell: Why ‘Bates Motel’ continues to live on in fan’s hearts

 In an age defined by unnecessary reboots of just about any and every beloved piece of content to have ever existed, we (foolishly) assumed that Bates Motel would be just the same.
 Turgid, recycled slop cashing in on a venerated classic.

 But oh boy, were we wrong.
-From the very start of S1, it was clear that Bates Motel went above and beyond our expectations.
+From season 1 to season 5, it was clear that Bates Motel went above and beyond our expectations.

 As one new fan of the show recently proclaimed on Twitter: “Late to the party, but totally addicted to Bates Motel at the moment.
 Never once thought a soap opera based on Psycho was what the world needed, but there you go.”